CluelessBiker/project2-master-universe/README.md

 Anyone & everyone with time to spare.
 The ideal user age is between 15-30 years of age.

 ### Communication:
 With bold text & clearly defined buttons, the instructions of the game become clear upon visiting the site.
+However for those who need a little more guidance, an instructions window has also been added, to load upon request.

 ### Current User Goals:
 To keep the user interested & engaged, trying again & again to get the correct combination of switches.
 With three switches, & three positions for each switch, the number of possible combinations is 27.